Deutsche Post DHL hikes outlook again on ecommerce boom

-BERLIN, May 5 (Reuters) - German logistics company Deutsche Post DPWGn.DE raised its financial outlook again on Wednesday after more than tripling its operating earnings in the first quarter, predicting that ecommerce will keep booming and global trade will rebound.
+BERLIN, May 5 (Reuters) - German logistics company Deutsche Post DPWGn.DE raised its financial outlook again on Wednesday after more than tripling its operating earnings in the first quarter, predicting e-commerce will keep booming and global trade will rebound.

-Deutsche Post DHL, one of the world's biggest logistics companies, lifted its operating profit forecast to more than 6.7 billion euros ($8.05 billion) in 2021, and more than 7 billion in 2023.
-It previously forecast more than 5.6 billion for 2021.
+Deutsche Post DHL raised its operating profit forecast to more than 6.7 billion euros ($8.05 billion) in 2021 and more than 7 billion in 2023, up from a previous expectation of over 5.6 billion and over 6 billion, respectively.

-First quarter operating profit jumped to 1.2 billion euros on revenues up an organic 26% to 18.9 billion.
+Deutsche Post, one of the world's biggest logistics companies, reported its first-quarter operating profit jumped to 1.9 billion euros on revenues up 22% to 18.9 billion.

+"All five of our divisions are on track for growth and are ideally positioned to benefit from the continuing boom in e-commerce and the resurgence in global trade," said CEO Frank Appel.

+"We expect further growth in the coming quarters, even with growth rates normalizing over time."

 ($1 = 0.8319 euros)